-I represent industrial development agencies in numerous leaseback transactions that provide abatements in real property tax and exemptions from mortgage recording and sales tax to incentivize economic development and capital investment in communities.
-My work on these transactions extends from the initial application and public approval process to document drafting, negotiation, and closing and, finally, to the winding down of the transaction at the conclusion of its term.
-I also have extensive experience counseling industrial development agencies on ever-changing compliance issues, letting economic development agencies focus on their mission of encouraging local economic growth.
+I represent industrial development agencies and borrowers in transactions that provide abatements to real property tax and exemptions from mortgage recording and sales tax to incentivize economic development and capital investment in communities.
+I work with municipalities and developers to structure tax incentives that both stimulate private sector growth and foster additional tax revenues for municipalities.
+I have extensive experience counseling industrial development agencies on ever-changing compliance issues, letting economic development agencies focus on their mission of encouraging local economic growth.

-As bond counsel for local development corporations and other municipal bond issuers, I have worked on bond financings for many nonprofits.
-My work on these transactions has helped health care providers, charter schools, institutions of higher learning and many other nonprofit organizations access tax-exempt capital so they can focus on and carry out their charitable missions.
+As bond counsel for local development corporations and other municipal bond issuers, I work on bond financings for many nonprofits.
+My work on these transactions help healthcare providers, continuing care retirement communities, charter schools, institutions of higher learning, and many other nonprofit organizations access tax-exempt capital so they can focus on and carry out their charitable missions.
 I help issuers, underwriters, and borrowers structure transaction and security documents for financings ranging from construction of new senior living communities to well-established colleges and universities looking to refinance existing debt to achieve significant savings.

 Syracuse University College of Law, J.D.